 Binary file creation is still possible for backward compatibility and efficiency, but the User has to acknowledge that we moved to double precision floating point format, which means 8 byte storage space per number.
 Binary files are not text files, and you will not be able to read them with a text editor or word processor.
 Instead, they are data files containing binary representations of the values of the output variables (the common name of this file format is "flat binary").
-Each value is written as a double precision IEEE floating point binary 2008) bytes number; (IEE, (using per https://people.eecs.berkeley.edu/~wkahan/ieee754status/IEEE754.PDF for details).
+Each value is written as a double precision IEEE floating point binary number (IEE, 2008) (using 8 bytes per number; see https://people.eecs.berkeley.edu/~wkahan/ieee754status/IEEE754.PDF for details).
 These values can be read directly using simple code written in C/C++, FORTRAN, BASIC, PASCAL, IDL, Python, R and other programming languages.
 They can also be read by many commercially available software packages.